GuyARoss/orbit/readme.md

 # Orbit SSR
-Golang SSR framework featuring native react support with zero setup.
+Golang SSR framework featuring native react support with zero boilerplate.

 ![CLI](./.github/cap.PNG)

 ## Installation
-- NPM
-- Brew
 - manual installation

-### NPM
-To install via npm, use the command `npm install orbit-ssr`.

-### Brew
-(coming soon)

 ### Manual
 To install manually, please download the correct distributable target for your machine.
 Next, you can either put it directly